spjhon/Doc-Knowledge/knowledge/javascript/02-basicCheatseet.md

 ## Other Topics (probably other cheat-sheets or other JavaScript references available online)

-Regular expressions, prototypical inheritance, expressions, `null` and `undefined` and `NaN`, variable scope, built-in functions, browser/DOM functions, `this`,
+Regular expressions, prototypical inheritance, expressions, `null` and `undefined` and `NaN`, variable scope, built-in functions, browser/DOM functions, `this`.